saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 By default, you will see diffs in a Side-by-side view, which lets you easily compare the Current diff against the Baseline.
 On the right side, you will see a toolbar enabling you to review the diffs.
 You can:

-- Switch from Side-by side-to Overlay view for easier comparison between the Baseline and Current snapshot.
+- Switch from Side-by-side to Overlay view for easier comparison between the Baseline and Current snapshot.
 - Zoom in or out of the snapshots.
 - Zoom to 100% or fit snapshot to the screen.
 - Highlight or hide diffs for easier discovery of the changes.

 There are conditional actions you can use, depending on the type of view you have activated:

-- If in Side by side view, you can mirror the zoom and pan actions from the Current snapshot to the Baseline.
+- If in Side-by-side view, you can mirror the zoom and pan actions from the Current snapshot to the Baseline.
 - If in Overlay view, you can change the opacity between Baseline and Current diff.

 <img src={useBaseUrl('/img/sauce-visual/review-page-modes.jpg')} alt="Diff review page modes"/>